Rule 4-101: Eligibility Requirements for the Transfer of Supervision

 e. has more than ninety (90) days or an indefinite period of supervision remaining at the time the sending state submits the transfer request; and

-2. Is a full time student at a secondary school, or accredited university, college, or licensed specialized training program and can provide proof of acceptance and enrollment.
+2. Is a full time student at an accredited secondary school, or accredited university, college, or licensed specialized training program and can provide proof of acceptance and enrollment.